Novros/reactiveworld-pages/_posts/2018-06-03-Observable-utility.md

 ```

 #### Return Observable in case of error
-In this example new Observable is returned.
+In this example new Observable is returned in case of error.
 But if you change returning of new Observable to returning our main Subject, you will get Subject, which will continue after error.

 ```java
 observable = PublishSubject.create();